-- Promote a safe, orderly and stimulating school environment, supporting active teaching and learning - Ensure that students and staff have the opportunity to communicate regularly with the principal and approach the principal for redress of grievances - Evaluate on a regular basis the effective safety, behavioral, and school management issues related to all instructional programs - 4.
-Support the development of and student participation in appropriate extracurricular activities - Be responsible for enforcing the Code of Conduct, ensuring that all cases are resolved promptly and fairly and, when necessary, appropriately documenting all actions. - 6.
-Maintain and encourage a climate of mutual respect and dignity for all students regardless of actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender/ gender identity, or sex, with an understanding of appropriate appearance, language, and behavior in a school setting, which will strengthen students' selfimage and promote confidence to learn - Follow up on any incidents of discrimination and harassment that are witnessed or otherwise brought to the Principal's (Dignity Act Coordinator (DAC) attention in a timely manner
+- 1. Promote a safe, orderly, and stimulating school environment, supporting active teaching and learning; - 2.
+Ensure that students and staff have the opportunity to communicate regularly with the principal and approach the principal for redress of grievances; - 3.
+Evaluate on a regular basis all instructional programs; - 4.
+Support the development of and student participation in appropriate extracurricular activities; - 5.
+Be responsible for enforcing the code of conduct and ensuring that all cases are resolved promptly and fairly.